 Mohamed Mkadam Kombo, English Teacher

 Rob is a college student from the Brighton area.
-He hopes to have a career in International Development in East Africa and is studying Swahili independently but is soon to take it up as a degree course.
+He hopes to have a career in International Development in East Africa and is studying Swahili and International Development at SOAS in London.
 Through local charities and his own job in a Brighton Bistro, Rob has raised money towards the construction and decoration of the Unguja Ukuu Nursery School.
-He visited Zanzibar in the Summer of 2016 and plans to return after his A levels this year.
-During his time in Zanzibar he inspired many of the young people and at the same time improved his Swahili.
-As a result of his visit he learnt more about local culture and decided to set up a Microfinance scheme to help young people on the island.
+He's visited Zanzibar three times now and he has made a major contribution to the project.
+During his time in Zanzibar he inspired many of the young people and at the same time improved his Swahili (he's now fluent).
+As a result of his first visit he decided to set up a Microfinance scheme to help young people on the island.
 The scheme launched in 2017 and already a number of small businesses are underway.

 Richard Harris, (Bigbamboo) Photographer

 Richard is an award-winning, Australian-trained filmmaker with festival and broadcast credits, who has now turned his creative hand to photography.
-In January 2017 he visited Zanzibar and spent time in Unguja Ukuu documenting aspects of daily life in the village.
-Many of his beautiful photographs can be seen on our website and feature in our 2018 calendar.
+In 2017 and 18 he visited Zanzibar and spent time in Unguja Ukuu documenting aspects of daily life in the village.
+Many of his beautiful photographs can be seen on our website and have featured in our past calendars.
 To see more of Richard's photographs, please visit www.bigbamboo.photo/zanzibar-zsp.

 Chloe made a massive difference to the English skills in Unguja Ukuu during her time in Zanzibar.
 She has developed many fantastic ideas including working with the students to come up with the name and a logo for "Safari English Club", initiating"Fun Thursdays" and taking the whole group on a residential English Immersion camp in Makunduchi.
 Everyone appreciated her living in the village and there's no doubt she also helped club memberse develop self-confidence in expressing themselves and pursuing their life goals.

-Philip Barnes (alumni volunteer), Co-ordinator of the Digital Classroom Project (March to June 2016)
+Philip Barnes (alumni volunteer), Co-ordinator of the Digital Classroom Project (2016)

 Philip has developed a career in international software development, applying his skills in remote locations to improve systems with technology.
 He has a Master’s degree in software development and travels much, working with a laptop and extra monitor carried in his suitcase.
 His contribution in Zanzibar involved gaining access to the program core of the Kiokit system to load resources specific to Teaching English as a Foreign Language for the school students at Unjugu Ukuu.
 He also ran computer classes for the teachers at the school to improve their computer literacy.